riscv/sail-riscv/doc/AddingExtensions.md

 self-contained file, with their instruction encodings, assembly language specifications and the corresponding encoders and decoders, and execution semantics.
-The various `riscv_insts_*.sail` files can be examined for examples on how this can done.
+The various `riscv_insts_*.sail` files can be examined for examples on how this can be done.
 Care should be taken when defining the assembly clauses to ensure they are consistent with the format expected by assemblers in standard toolchains.